shonkam/ReaktorAssignment/README.md

 ## Closing

 I had a great 2 days while working on this assignment!
-While I´m not happy with the result as it certainly lacks certain aspects, which would require some time to think through, I definitely learned and gained experience working with web development
+While I´m not happy with the result as it certainly lacks certain aspects which would require some time to think through, I definitely learned and gained experience working with web development while working on this assignment

 ## Assignment